rapidsai/docs/resources/style.md

 Git commit messages should convey the change succinctly, but with enough detail to be understood without extra context.

 See the [Git Methodology]({% link resources/git.md %}#git-commits) for further details.

+## GitHub Pull Requests

+Draft Pull Requests should be opened while work is in progress.
+This lets other developers know draft changes are coming without initialing a the review process immediately.
+Once the pull request is ready, click "Ready for review" to get feedback on the changes.